Analysis | Twitter keeps flagging Trump for disinformation because Trump keeps tweeting disinformation

 In reality, Twitter is struggling with a challenge familiar to media broadly: How do you deal with a president who lies all the time?

-Trump has increasingly railed against “big tech” in recent months and against Twitter in particular, which he claims is biased against conservatives.
-Over the weekend, a staffer from his zombie presidential campaign highlighted a screenshot from Fox News, which he claimed showed just how biased Twitter actually is.
+Trump has increasingly railed against “big tech” in recent months and against Twitter, in particular, which he claims is biased against conservatives.
+Over the weekend, a staffer from his zombie presidential campaign highlighted a screenshot from Fox News, which he claimed showed just how biased Twitter is.

 From Nov.
 2 to Nov.
 16, Twitter flagged 100 tweets from Trump and none from President-elect Joe Biden.
 How could that be, unless Twitter was staggeringly biased against Trump?